Skip to content

 Onchain vs Offchain Data

-• validatorAddress (address) - Who is validating
+• validatorAddress (address) - Who validates

 • agentId (uint256) - Which agent

-• response (uint8) - Score (0-100)
+• response (uint8) - Validation score (0-100)

-• tag (bytes32) - Category/purpose
+• tag (string) - Validation category

-• lastUpdate (uint256) - Unix timestamp of last update
+• lastUpdate (uint256) - Unix timestamp

-Offchain (referenced by requestUri / responseUri):
+Offchain Data (referenced by URI):

-• Detailed validation criteria
+• Detailed validation criteria and methodology

 • Proof data (zkSNARK, TEE attestation, etc.)

-• Test results and evidence
+• Test results and supporting evidence

 Format Compatibility Approach